Pack a hamper! 10 perfect picnic spots

-From 8 March picnics are THE hottest social event.
-Dig out your hamper and waterproof blanket, and order a bite before you find a bench with your besties.
+Picnics are THE hottest social event of 2021.
+Dig out your hamper and waterproof blanket, and order a bite before you find a bench for a beige blow out.

 An oasis of calm, from the buzz of town, Caversham Court is a grade II public garden on the north bank of the River Thames.
 Stroll along the paths, watch the boaty people pootle up and down the river and get some gardening inspo – the lavender bank is particularly special.